 Until somebody has a dental emergency.

 The best way to avoid a dental emergency is by being prepared.
 So, you should always see your dentist about 2-4 weeks before you begin your trip.
-Then your dentist can have a close look at your teeth and see if anything needs to be treated before you leave.
-Whether it’s a cavity, a cracked tooth, or a filling that’s coming lose, your dentist will be able to find, and treat, anything that could possibly ruin your trip.
+Then your dentist can have a close look at your teeth and see if anything needs dental treatment before you leave.

 Lost Filling: You can use chewed SUGAR FREE gum as a temporary measure, or even better would be to use over-the-counter dental cement.

-Lost Crown: If you still have the crown, place it over the tooth and hold it in place with over-the-conter dental cement, toothpaste or denture adhesive.
+Lost Crown: If you still have the crown, place it over the tooth and hold it in place with over-the-counter dental cement, toothpaste or denture adhesive.
 Schedule a dental appointment to have the dentist repair your porcelain fixed bridge.